-- ACL reconstructions are usually performed on day-only basis or 1 night inpatient stay - Supervised physical therapy commences immediately post-operatively.
+- ACL reconstructions are usually performed on day-only basis or 1 night in-patient stay - Supervised physical therapy commences immediately post-operatively.
 Patients should see their physical therapist as soon as practically possible.
-Supervised therapy continues for 6-12 months - Braces are routinely used when the meniscus is repaired - Dr Awwad may alter time frames when indicated.
+Supervised therapy continues for 6-12 months - Braces are routinely used however may be necessary depending on other injuries or surgery performed. - Dr Awwad may alter time frames when indicated.